iamkanishka/Typescript-Concepts/Readme.md

 42. Discriminated Union Types in the Typescript.
 43. DOM and Typecasting in the Typescript.
 Cast Values in the Typescript.
 44. Index Type Properties in the Typescript.
 Define Interface for the Object Property Keys.
+45. Function Overloads in the Typescript.Defining the return types with Function Overload.